Music Theatre & Opera Program

 - 9:30am-12:30 pm: Vocal Performance and Scene Rehearsals/Break-Out Sessions

 - 12:50 pm-3:00 pm: Group Lessons, Opera Workshops, & Break-out Sessions

 - 3:15 pm-5:15 pm: Vocal Performance and Scene Rehearsals/Break-Out Sessions

 - 7:30 pm: Concerts featuring members of The Philadelphia Orchestra, Instrumental or Voice Master Classes, Student Concerts and Competitions, Festival-Wide Talent Show, Off-Campus Trips to Philadelphia Orchestra Concert(s), Ocean City New Jersey, and more!

 Auditioning for Major Singing or Acting Roles:

-Please note that audition files may be made informally through cell phone or other video methods and should include a minimum of two songs which best represent the young performer’s skills/abilities.
-Your presentation may be accompanied or unaccompanied.
+Please note that audition files may be made informally through cell phone or other video methods and should include a minimum of two songs which best represent your skills and abilities.
+Auditions may be accompanied or unaccompanied.
 For more information, please visit our Audition Information page.

 We believe that many of our participants will come to us desiring a small role, but will develop skills and confidence very quickly!
 Our expertise and flexibility will allow for some roles to be double cast, if needed, and for the awarding of additional stage time to those who desire such.
-Know that we will allow (and encourage) your 8-18 year old singer to grow as much and as far as he or she can!
+Know that we will allow (and encourage) all singers to grow as much and as they can!